Yuba River South Fork Edwards to Purdons

 Agency: BLM, state parks, private

 This is one of the most scenic class IV runs in California, and is easily approachable from Nevada City.
-In most years there are sufficient IK flows for several months, although for rafters and kayakers the flow window can be short.
+In most years there are sufficient kayaking flows for several months, although the flow window for rafting can be short.
 The only drawback of this run is its relatively short river distance, but plentiful playspots permit an all-day run if you wish.
-There used to be an old broken-down dam with dangerous overhead wires, but this hazard has either been removed or has washed away, so no portages are necessary on this run.
+Old guidebooks mention a broken-down dam with dangerous overhead wires, but this hazard has either been removed or has washed away, so no portages are necessary on this run.

+A hiking trail follows the left bank for the entire distance, making beaches on that side popular with local sunbathers, and providing a possible foot-shuttle alternative.
+The South Yuba even has its own website.
 Excellent camping is available on the north bank uphill from put-in, if you want to combine this run with another in the area.
-A hiking trail follows the left bank for the entire distance, making beaches on that side popular with local sunbathers, and providing a possible foot-shuttle alternative.
-The South Yuba has its own website.

 Put in anywhere along the highway bridge.
-The right bank is rocky but there is a nice shady beach just downstream on river left.
+The right bank is rocky but there is a nice shady beach just upstream on river left.

 .2